joelparkerhenderson/ways-of-working/doc/status-indicators/index.md

-# Ways of Working for status indicators
+# Ways of working for status indicators

 ## Yes/No status